ethancaballero/paper-notes/TRACKING_THE_WORLD_STATE_WITH_RECURRENT_ENTITY_NETWORKS.md

 Why did they only test for single hop?
 Is it because of scaling issues?
 If so, you need to add sparse read write from https://arxiv.org/abs/1610.09027

-This can be considered as another form of Active Memory.
+EntNet can be considered as another form of Active Memory (https://arxiv.org/abs/1610.08613).